 A month in the life

 Each participant will be assigned a persona: name, gender, age, physical health, and financial situation.
 You may be an elderly person suffering from chronic asthma or a high school student with a propensity for skipping school.
-The object is to remove your staff members from their normal settings and create an alternative life simulation.
+The object is to remove participants from their normal settings and create an alternative life simulation.
 The simulation lasts one “month” (about 2.5 hours total), which is broken up into four 15-minute “weeks”.
 The object of the activity is to finish the month with your bills paid and your family fed.
 Can you make it a month in poverty?

-- CAPS is a FREE program open to companies, businesses, churches, etc.
+- CAPS and REALL are FREE programs open to companies, churches, schools, etc.

 - We ask you to provide a venue that can accommodate 40-80 participants.

-- As 20 -25 community volunteers will be playing the parts of shop owners, bankers, teachers, and tellers, we ask you to provide them with a boxed lunch for their service.
+- 20 -25 community volunteers will be playing the parts of shop owners, bankers, teachers, and tellers.